Certification & Audit

 - Progress Visit (PV)

-An announced factory visit for all certified factories to review and discuss progress in maintaining IETP social compliance standards, conducted within two to four months of the date of certification, this is an announced visit which factories can plan for in advance
+An announced factory visit for all certified factories to review and discuss progress in maintaining IETP social compliance standards, conducted within 2-4 months of the date of certification, this is an announced visit that factories can plan for in advance.

 - Follow Up Audit (FU)

-Unannounced audit, only applies where critical violations are found at audit
+An unannounced audit, only applicable when critical violations are found during audit.

 - Surveillance Audit (SA)

-Factories in Probation are required to undergo three unannounced Surveillance Audits within a year
+Factories in the Probation Program and 12-month Remediation Program are required to undergo unannounced Surveillance Audit(s).

 - Quality Control Audit (QCA)

-A full unannounced audit which can be conducted at any factory if deemed necessary by the Ethical Toy Program
+This full unannounced audit can be conducted at any factory if deemed necessary by IETP.

 - Transparency Re-audit (RA)

-This unannounced audit applies where there are transparency issues found.
-It is granted to factories who show transparency during the 20 working days Factory Response Period.
-12 months of records are required
+This unannounced audit applies when transparency issues are found.
+It is granted to factories that show transparency during the 20 working days Factory Response Period.
+12 months of records are required.

 - Desktop Review (DR)

-This is used to follow up on the progress of corrective actions for minor violations
+This is used to follow up on and monitor the progress of corrective actions for minor compliance violations.

-Honesty, integrity, and trust are at the core of the Ethical Toy Program.
+Honesty, integrity, and trust lie at the core of the ICTI Ethical Toy Program.

 All our staff, our appointed third-party auditors, and progress visit specialists, must observe the laws and regulations of the jurisdiction where they are located, and maintain a high standard of professional ethics when conducting business.